Platynota stultana

 The omnivorous leafroller (Platynota stultana) is a moth of the family Tortricidae.
 It is found in Mexico and the United States (California, Arizona, Texas, Florida and Hawaii).

 The wingspan is about 14 mm.
 Adults are on wing year-round.
 There are four to six generations per year in California.

-Larvae have been recorded on a wide range of plants, including Albizia, Medicago sativa, Amaranthus, Malus, Aster, Persea americana, Phaseolus, Rubus, Vigna unguiculata, Dianthus caryophyllus, Apium graveolens, Trifolium, Beta vulgaris, Zea mays, Cotoneaster, Gossypium, Ribes, Cyclamen, Chrysanthemum, Eucalyptus, Gardenia, Pelargonium, Ginkgo, Vitis, Poaceae, Packera, Juniperus, Chenopodium album, Citrus x limon, Malva, Citrus, Mentha, Prunus persica, Arachis, Pyrus, Capsicum, Pinus, Ambrosia, Rosa, Portulaca grandiflora, Citrus maxima, Sorghum bicolor, Glycine max, Citharexylum spinosum, Actinidia arguta, Solanum lycopersicum, Juglans regia, and Taxus.
-It is considered a serious pest of greenhouse plants and vineyards.
+Larvae have been recorded on a wide range of plants.
+It is considered a serious economic pest of greenhouse plants and vineyards.
 Feeding damage to grape leads to bunch-rot, resulting in crop losses amounting to 80%.
+Furthermore the larvae are known to cause "surface erosion that diminishes the market value of fruit" including citrus, stone fruits and berries.